scotthartley/paper_finder/README.md

 additional journals to `journal_def.yaml` is welcome.

-It is intended as a command-line utility, so input should be in the format `paper_finder.py v123 1234`, where 123 is the volume number and 1234 is the page number.
-When possible, it can be used to find papers by year with `paper_finder.py y1999 1234`.
+It is intended as a command-line utility, so input should be in the format `paper_finder.py abb v123 1234`, where abb is the abbreviation/name of the journal, 123 is the volume number and 1234 is the page number.
+When possible, it can be used to find papers by year with `paper_finder.py abb y1999 1234`.
 It is very handy when coupled with a launcher, like [Alfred][].

 The script is inspired by the [Chemistry Reference Resolver][].
 Frankly, the Chemistry Reference Resolver is a more powerful tool, but this utility is